dips-21/my_practice/README.md

 Example:-
 =========
-In system there is 3 kind of user men women and child.if we have to add User then we will have to call three separate methods for them.but with the help of abstraction we can define abstract type of it which is person.
+In system there is 3 kind of user men women and child.if we have to add User then we will have to call three separate methods for them but with the help of abstraction we can define abstract type of it which is person.
 If those three classes has same functionality then we can add it in person class and override it into child class with extends keyword.

 Inheritance:-
 ==================================================
-*When one object acquires all the properties and behaviors of a parent object, it is known as inheritance.
+*When one object acquires all the properties and behaviors of a parent object, and they are in hierarchy it is known as inheritance.
 *It provides code reusability.
 *It is used to achieve runtime polymorphism,
 *In that we can allows code defined in one class and other classes can be reused it.

 *Ex.if we have a women class ,in that  we have taken  working and non working women .means we can inherit all the properties of women in both the classes and also we can add others information in it like working women get salary. so we dont have to write women functionality to the both sub classes.
-AgeWeightComparator AgeWeightHeightComparator  , we can override(modify) specific behavior (only methods that we need) ,rest of methods will be accessible from parent class
+AgeWeightComparator AgeWeightHeightComparator,we can override(modify) specific behavior (only methods that we need) ,rest of methods will be accessible from parent class

 HeightWeightHairLengthComparator